501 East Camino Real, Boca Raton

 501 E Camino Real, Boca Raton

-Boca Raton Resort & Club’s sprawling estate is more like a dreamy Floridian village than a hotel, a village complete with a golf course, several restaurants, stretches of manicured gardens, and its own marina.
-And the Waldorf group, which owns the Boca Raton Resort & Club, is not about to rest on the club’s long-established popularity.
+Boca Raton Resort & Club’s sprawling estate is more like a dreamy Floridian village than a hotel, a village complete with a golf course, several restaurants, stretches of manicured gardens, its own marina, and a private beach.
+And the Waldorf group, which manages the Boca Raton Resort & Club, is not about to rest on the club’s long-established popularity.
 The resort keeps getting better.
 The polished Yacht Club—effectively a hotel within a hotel—has reopened following an extensive renovation, and the nautical waterfront rooms, customizable minibars, and next-level service make it an easy favorite.
 Staying in an ocean-view Beach Club room feels like having a sleepover on a private island—powdery white sand and afternoon naps in a luxe cabana included.
-For the wellness-led traveler, the cardiologist-run Biostation excels at functional medicine, while sports enthusiasts have their pick of simulated surfing at Flow House, Orange Theory classes, and of course, 365 acres along Lake Boca.
-All the while, the familial service, private beach, and clever landscaping across the grounds summon all the intimacy of a boutique hotel.
+For the wellness-led traveler, the cardiologist-run Biostation excels at functional medicine, while sports enthusiasts have their pick of simulated surfing at Flow House, Orangetheory classes, and of course, 365 acres along Lake Boca.
+All the while, the familial service and clever landscaping across the grounds summon all the intimacy of a boutique hotel.

 Skin Apeel Day Spa

 21301 Powerline Rd. #215, Boca Raton